britram/pins/draft-trammell-inip-pins-latest.md

 [EDITOR'S NOTE: DNS doesn't do this, does it?]

-# Authority Interface: Additions, Changes, and Deletions
+# Authority Interface

-The interface a naming service presents to a authority allows updates to the set of mappings that authority has authority over.
-Updates consist of additions of, changes to, and deletions of mappings.
+The query interface is not the only interface to the naming service: the interface a naming service presents to an Authority allows updates to the set of Associations and Delegations in that Authority's namespace.
+Updates consist of additions of, changes to, and deletions of Associations and Delegations.
 In the present DNS, this interface consists of the publication of a new zone file with an incremented version number, but other authority interfaces are possible.

 # Properties

-The following properties are desirable in any service providing the functions in {{query-interface-mappings}}.
+The following properties are desirable in a naming service providing the functions in {{query-interface}} and {{authority-interface}}.

 ## Authority

-Every association among names, addresses, and auxiliary data is subject to some authority: an entity which has the right to determine which associations between subjects and objects exist in its namespace.
-The following are properties of authorities in our ideal naming service:
+Every Association among names, addresses, and auxiliary data is subject to some Authority: an entity which has the right to determine which Associations and Subjects exist in its namespace.
+The following are properties of Authorities in our ideal naming service:

 ### Federation of Authority

-An authority can delegate some part of its namespace to some other subordinate authority.
-This property allows the naming service to scale to the size of the Internet, and leads to a tree-structured namespace, where each delegation is itself identified by a subject at a given level in the namespace.
+An Authority can delegate some part of its namespace to some other subordinate Authority.
+This property allows the naming service to scale to the size of the Internet, and leads to a tree-structured namespace, where each Delegation is itself identified with a Subject at a given level in the namespace.

 ### Unity of Authority

-For a given subject, there is a single authority that has the right to determine the associations and/or delegations for that subject.
-The unitary authority for the root of the namespace tree may be special, though; see {{consensus-on-root-of-authority}}.
+For a given Subject, there is a single Authority that has the right to determine the Associations and/or Delegations for that subject.
+The unitary authority for the root of the namespace tree may be special, though; see
+{{consensus-on-root-of-authority}}.

 [EDITOR'S NOTE: The unitary authority for a given name in the DNS is its registry.
 The existence of registrars complicates this somewhat; see below.]

 ### Transparency of Authority

-A querier can determine the identity of the authority for a given association.
+A querier can determine the identity of the Authority for a given Association.
-An authority cannot delegate its rights or responsibilities with respect to a subject without that delegation being exposed to the querier.
+An Authority cannot delegate its rights or responsibilities with respect to a subject without that Delegation being exposed to the querier.

 [EDITOR'S NOTE: It is very hard to enforce a restriction about delegations on the side (i.e. "I make this assertion 'cause somebody paid me to").
 One could implement this in the current DNS by having the recursive also do a WHOIS, making information about the registrar available for local policy decisions.]

 ### Consensus on Root of Authority

-Authority at the top level of the namespace tree is delegated according to a process such that there is universal agreement throughout the Internet as to the subordinates of those delegations.
+Authority at the top level of the namespace tree is delegated according to a process such that there is universal agreement throughout the Internet as to the subordinates of those Delegations.

 [EDITOR'S NOTE: Today, this is the root zone.
 But note that this property does not necessarily imply a single authority at the root as with the present